alexisbaxman/demo_bids-manager_documentation/book/installation.md

 1. **Create a virtual environment**

 We strongly recommend using BIDS-Manager within a **virtual environment** to avoid conflicts with system dependencies.
 The One-click installer automatically creates and manages a virtual environment, meanwhile the Manual Installation requires you to create one manually.
-If you want to learn more about virtual environments and how to install them, [click here](../extra/environment.md)
+If you want to learn more about virtual environments, [click here](../extra/environment.md)

 ```bash
 # Navigate to your target directory and create a virtual environment